+Are monitor lizards venomous?
 Not exactly.
-As with most wild animals – they’d rather have nothing to do with you, and will only attack people out of defense.
+As with most wild animals – they’d rather have nothing to do with you, and will only attack people out of defence.
 Like Komodo dragons, their saliva has terrible bacteria and victims (including prey) die from a bite’s resulting infection.
 (A video of monitor lizards at the London Zoo shows zookeepers using venom defender gloves to handle the reptiles).

 How big are monitor lizards?
 Adult water monitors average 1.5 metres long, or just shy of five feet (source).
 However, another source puts them at 2.5 metres long – let’s agree they’re roughly as long as us and that you probably don’t want to get close enough to measure.